Leicestershire Antills and Connected Families

 Military: Sir Francis Drake; Admiral Nelson; Admiral Maitland, who accepted Napoleon's surrender at Waterloo; Crimean War commander Field Marshal Sir John Pennefather; Polar explorer Robert F Scott and his son - Mr Slimbridge - Peter; Sir Nicholas Carter, lately the UK Chief of the Defence Staff.
 VC holders Bernard Fryburg, John Bythesea, Hugh Burgoyne, Claude Dobson, John Graham, Alfred Jones, Henry Percy, Francis Maude, John Milbanke and William Peel.

-Science/engineering: Nobel laureates Dorothy Hodgkin and her husband's cousin Sir Alan Hodgkin; "Origin of the Species" Charles Darwin; zoologist Bob Golding; African explorer John H Speke; Professor Stephen Hawking; Sir Francis Galton who coined the phrase "Nature versus Nurture"; Professor Sir William Thomson, Lord Kelvin; Sir Bernard Lovell; W O Bentley, joint founder of Bentley Motors; Logarithm inventor John Napier; Sir (Herbert) Nigel Gresley who designed steam locomotive engines; William Henry Fox Talbot, photography pioneer; Thomas Andrews, the designer of the TITANIC and who perished with the ship; Richard Arkwright, the inventor; radio pioneer Marconi; the inventor of the fuel cell without which the Apollo 11 moon landing would not have been possible, Francis Bacon.
+Science/engineering: Nobel laureates Dorothy Hodgkin and her husband's cousin Sir Alan Hodgkin, Andrew Huxley and his brothers Aldous and Julian; "Origin of the Species" Charles Darwin; zoologist Bob Golding; African explorer John H Speke; Professor Stephen Hawking; Sir Francis Galton who coined the phrase "Nature versus Nurture"; Professor Sir William Thomson, Lord Kelvin; Sir Bernard Lovell; W O Bentley, joint founder of Bentley Motors; Logarithm inventor John Napier; Sir (Herbert) Nigel Gresley who designed steam locomotive engines; William Henry Fox Talbot, photography pioneer; Thomas Andrews, the designer of the TITANIC and who perished with the ship; Richard Arkwright, the inventor; radio pioneer Marconi; the inventor of the fuel cell without which the Apollo 11 moon landing would not have been possible, Francis Bacon.

 Health: Nurse Edith Cavell; Edward Janner (smallpox); W G Grace, more widely known as a cricketer; Florence Nightingale; the Elephant Man Joseph Carey Merrick.

-Local Bristol Heroes: John Chiddy who lost his life successfully preventing an express train from being derailed; Cliff Britton, England international footballer.
+Local Bristol: John Chiddy who lost his life successfully preventing an express train from being derailed; Cliff Britton, England international footballer.
+William Gibbs who built Tyntesfield House.

 Namesake: Trevor John Antill who created the long distance walk - The Monarch's Way and wrote guides to it.